IRCAD/sight/libs/viz/scene2d/README.md

 ## Classes

-* **adaptor**: root class for the 2D Scene adaptors.
+* **adaptor**: root class for the 2D scene adaptors.
 Needs to be extended to get the sight::viz::scene2D elements.

 * **Scene2DGraphicsView**: contains the view dedicated element: viewport, as well as all the mouse interaction methods.